Historic American Building Survey

 Thomas Maskell Store Interior, Greenwich, New Jersey by George Neuschafter, Historic American Buildings Survey, 1941

 Today’s documentation is produced primarily by students pursuing degrees in architecture and history.
-These programs have proven to be an important training ground for several generations of architects, engineers, and historians.
+These programs have served as an important training ground for several generations of architects, engineers, and historians.

-Peterson’s words continue to guide the ongoing work of the program.
-Buildings and engineering structures are often large structures not easily maintained or preserved once they have outlived their functional or economic usefulness.
+Peterson’s words continue to guide the program’s ongoing work.
+Buildings and engineering structures are often large and difficult to maintain or preserve once they have outlived their functional or economic usefulness.
 Documentation becomes an alternative means of preservation when demolition is inevitable.
 It also creates a lasting record of the architectural heritage left to us by previous generations.